abisummers/abisummers.github.io/src/pages/articles/book-stores.md

 Both when you order a book online or buy one from store, you get the option to have the book stamped (I always opt to have mine stamped).

 They have a cafe just next door where the collaborate with other local producers.

+### The Red Wheelbarrow Bookstore

+The Red Wheelbarrow and The Red Balloon are two independently owned book stores, just next to each other.
+The different book stores focus on different categories.
+The Red Balloon focuses on children's books, both in English and in French.

+The stores are smaller that The Abbey and Shakespeare and Co, but I thought they still had a good collection of books.
+The staff are friendly and can offer advice on books, and which of the book stores will have a specific book if you're looking for one.

+It's just opposite Jardin du Luxembourg, so the perfect place to sit and read a new book!

 ## Smith & Son